RazerMS/Shopping-Cart-Plugins-RazerMS_Magento/MOLPay Seamless Plugin for Magento 2.1.x 2.2.x/DefaultCheckout/README.md

   - turn on "CanSendOrderEmail" as success payment has been made and need to send email to customer

 - etc/events.xml and Helper/Observer.php
-  - add event before click Place Order to avoid Order Confirmation Email being sent out before payment made
+  - add event after click Place Order to avoid Order Confirmation Email being sent out before payment made